 Veterans Program Advisory Board

-The King County Veterans Program Advisory Board is consulted with and their advice is solicited concerning the needs of local indigent veterans, the resources available to help local veterans, and the programs that could benefit local veterans and their families.
-They assist the King County Veterans Program with their advice regarding service planning activities.
-The Board supports the King County Veterans Program to provide high quality services to veterans and their families in King County.
+The King County Veterans Advisory Board is consulted with and their advice is solicited concerning the needs of local indigent veterans, the resources available to help local veterans, and the programs that could benefit local veterans and their families.
+The Board assists the King County Veterans Program with advice regarding service-planning activities, supporting the provision of high-quality services to veterans and their families in King County.

 The King County Veterans Advisory Board was established in 1991 when the Washington State code was revised to mandate a relief fund for honorably discharged indigent veterans and their families (RCW 73.08.010) and is funded by King County taxpayers.

 In September 2018, the King County Council adopted Ordinance 18785 establishing the King County Veterans Advisory Board as appointed members of the veterans committee of the King County Veterans, Seniors and Human Services Levy Advisory Board.

 The integration of the veterans committee of the VSHSL Advisory Board and the King County Veterans Advisory Board into a single body parallels King County's efforts to integrate all county-funded veterans programs in order to improve customer service for veterans in King County, reduce service system fragmentation, and increase administrative efficiency in administering services for veterans.

 Individuals interested in serving on the Board, must submit an application (a résumé may be submitted in lieu of completing the application form) and a letter of interest.
 Candidates selected for appointment will also be asked to complete a King County ethics program financial disclosure form.

 Board members are appointed for three-year terms and are limited to serving no more than two full terms.